 ECCV is supporting the current reform of Victoria’s mental health system to ensure that people from migrant and refugee backgrounds can access and receive mental health support that is culturally safe, responsive and inclusive.

-The Royal Commission found that the mental health system was “broken” and failing many people.
-It recommended major reform of Victoria’s Mental Health System.
+The Victorian Government has committed to implementing all of the recommendations of the Royal Commission into Victoria’s Mental Health System, which found that the mental health system was “broken” and failing many people and recommended major reforms.

 If you would like to know more or if you have any feedback about this page, please contact us.